eloisezeng/python_class/README.md

-# Python for Wellesley's Chinese Language School.
+# Python for Wellesley Chinese Language School.

 Includes: practice, projects, and games!
 ### Post on the Piazza if you have a question.